Mark J. Biros

 A.B., Princeton; J.D., Georgetown

 A.B., Princeton; J.D., Georgetown.
 Professor Biros is a partner in the Washington, D.C., office of Proskauer Rose LLP.
-He served as assistant...Continue Reading
+He served...Continue Reading

 A.B., Princeton; J.D., Georgetown.
 Professor Biros is a partner in the Washington, D.C., office of Proskauer Rose LLP.
 He served as assistant U.S. attorney for the District of Columbia from 1977-88 and as assistant attorney general in the Office of the Special Prosecutor for Pennsylvania from 1974-77.
 Professor Biros was assistant counsel to the U.S. Senate's Watergate Committee.
 He has a wide range of teaching experience, having served as a faculty member for the Federal Judicial Center, Seminar on Criminal Law for Federal Judges, the National Institute on Health Care Fraud, the District of Columbia and Kentucky Bar Association's CLE programs, and the National Health Lawyers Association, where he lectured on various criminal law issues as well as representing individuals and organizations in federal and state investigations; the Department of Justice Legal Education Institute on Advocacy Skills, for whom he conducted the Expert Witness Seminar; and, the Roscoe Pound American Trial Lawyers Foundation, where he taught a seminar on trial techniques.